BilkentCompGen/valor/README.md

 Set the variables in the src/Config.java file.
 These are needed by the Java executables.

-1. set the read information
+-- Set the read information

 parameter: READ_DIST (length of each read)